khotanese/k_articles/_posts/2021-4-23-Name Index on One Page (Alphabetical Order).markdown

 The Iranian settlements to the East of the Pamirs,  <i>The Cambridge History of Iran</i>, vol. 3 (1), ed.
 E.Yarshater, Cambridge 1983, pp. 263-275 (= Chapter 7)

 Buddhism among Iranian peoples, <i>The Cambridge History of Iran</i>, vol. 3 (2), ed.
 E. Yarshater, Cambridge 1983, pp. 949-964 (= Chapter 26)

+“Cā tteya khī in the Musée Guimet,” <i>Studia Iranica</i> 13/2, 1984, pp. 251-52, pl. xvi.

+“The Indexation of Sanskrit Medical Texts: Progress and Prospects,” in G. J. Meulenbeld, ed., <i>Proceedings of the International Workshop on Priorities in the Study of Indian Medicine Held at the State University of Groningen, 23-27 October 1983</i>, Groningen, 1984, pp. 147-54.

+“Khotanese vī hā,” in <i>Orientalia J. Duchesne-Guillemin emerito oblata</i>, Leiden, 1984, pp. 151-55.

+“A New Khotanese Document from China,” <i>Studia Iranica</i> 13/2, 1984, pp. 193-98, pl. xiv.

+“Research on Khotanese: A Survey (1979-1982),” in W. Skalmowski and A. van Tongerloo, eds., <i>Middle Iranian Studies: Proceedings of the International Symposium Organized by the Katholieke Universiteit Leuven from the 17th to the 20th of May 1982</i>, Leuven, 1984, pp. 127-45.

+“Some Remarks on the History of Leprosy in India,” <i>Indologica Taurinensia</i> 12, 1984, pp. 93-105.

+“Tibetan Lexical Notes,” in L. Ligeti, ed., <i>Tibetan and Buddhist Studies Commemorating the 200th Anniversary of the Birth of Alexander Csoma de Kőrös I</i>, Budapest, 1984, pp. 207-10.

+“Newly-discovered Buddhist texts from Khotan”,  Yamamoto Tatsuro, ed., <i>Proceedings of the Thirty-First International Congress of Human Sciences in Asia and North Africa</i>, Tokyo-Kyoto 31st August × 7th September 1983, vol. 1, Tokyo, 1984, pp. 219-220.

 <i>The Tumshuqese Karmavācanā Text</i> (Abhandlungen der geistes- und
 sozialwissenschaftlichen Klasse Jahrgang 1985 Nr.
 2), Akademie